mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "I see," said Melna.

-  "Your fish are ready."
+  Thi went back to the pipe and pulled three long pieces of kelp from a barrel nearby to wrap the fish and bread.
+Hae gestures were quick and confident, as if hae mind were taking a rest and letting hae hands do all the thinking for a time.

+  "Your food is ready," thi said.

-  Thi handed her the two fish wrapped in dried kelp, and Melna accepted them, surprised by their weight.
-She paused, thinking to say something else, but settled on a simple "goodbye" and rejoined with the others.
+  Melna accepted the three small packages carefully, surprised by their weight.
+She paused, thinking to say something else, but settled on a simple "goodbye" and departed to rejoin with the others.
+Upon her return she noticed Linyu standing in a corner, taking in the sounds and ignoring Pomri who was trying to make small talk.

+  "Bread?," she butted in, lighting up Linyu's face.
+She handed them both a cake and then leaned against a wall near Linyu to eat her fish.

-  "The people here.
-They're blissfully ignorant of their impending doom," Melna said.
-She fed one of the fish to Laen-Laen, and the other to Pomri's saffa.
-"It's like they aren't prepared at all."
+  "The people here," she addressed Pomri.
+"They're blissfully ignorant of their impending doom.
+It's like they aren't prepared at all."

   Pomri replied in a serious tone, "I think you have us wrong, Melna.
 We know exactly what happens when starvation sets in.
 Our city was founded on it in a way.
 But we survived be helping one another.
 Nothing good comes from panic."